admonkey/Files/README.md

 ## Features
 - Compatible with Laravel 5
 - Clean API for media management
-- Media substitution (mainly for audio and video files)
+- Media substitution (for audio and video files)
-- Directories
+- Recursive Directories for containing media
+- Building blocks for easy
 - Auto determination of media types and STI (Single Table Inheritance) based media models
 - Customization options for file mime types and media models
 - Generator for default migrations